Twister (The Movie) Museum

 Bricks were salvaged from the movie-tornado rubble, engraved "Twister Wakita 95," and sold as souvenirs.
 Most of them later crumbled with age (their scraps were then packed in baggies as "genuine Twister debris"), but one brick has been preserved.
-It's kept at the Museum -- to be given to Paxton when he returns.
+It was kept at the Museum -- to be given to Paxton when he returned.

 According to museum director Linda Wade, Wakita was chosen for Twister because it's an isolated farm town, at the end of a county road, and because it had already been partly destroyed by a hailstorm.
 "They needed debris," said Linda.
 "Basically, the whole town was their set.
 Five blocks, sidewalk-to-sidewalk, head-high debris."

 Wakita was also chosen because it's in a part of the U.S. that gets a lot of tornadoes.
 "I've stood on Main Street and seen three or four," said Linda.